nohren/MiniMax-Tree-AI-simulation/README.md

 Imagine what happens when you seize the initiative and practice forsight! :metal:

-**The enemy always has a say:** After your move, the tree of options, breadth and depth is recreated for the other team, and the opponent may choose a different path than the one you initially set out on, the with the checkmate.
-Especially if it is more advantageous to the opponent.
-This means you will need to constantly adapt and practice forsight (generate new trees of action/consequence/action).
+**The enemy always has a say:** After your move, the tree of options, breadth and depth is recreated for the other team.
+And vice versa.
+A new tree is generated after each action/consequence cycle.
+When done intentionally, this is what we call forcefully "boxing in" your opponent or intentionally reducing the acceptable options they have to choose from.
+Eventually they are out of good options and you win.

 **Any additional insights that you see, just fork it!!**